Lynsey de Paul: Taking Control: the 1990s

 De Paul also signed up with Leosong in 1995, along with Barry Mason, Lonnie Donegan and Debbie Wiseman.
 Gerard Kenny released his version of "Take Back Your Heartache", a song that he co-wrote with de Paul on his 1995 album, An Evening with..., as well as his Old Friends album and that de Paul performed as "Take Back Your Heartaches" on TV in the UK.
 In 1996, her song "Martian Man" was featured on a CD single "The Milkman" by the Julianne Regan fronted group Mice.
 Regan is a long-time fan of de Paul and sought her approval to record the song, albeit in a very different style to the original more ethereal version.
 The single made it to the lower reaches of the UK Singles Chart.
 It was also a track on the album New & Improved by Mice.
 In 1998, an album entitled Kucinta by the Indonesian singer Yana Julio, featured a cover version of the de Paul/Sheridan song "All I Am".

 De Paul conceived and presented the TV series Women of Substance in 1998.
 Guests included Judy Finnigan, Diana Moran, Claudia Winkleman, and Heather Mills.
-In 1999, de Paul was featured on the cover of Saga Magazine, published by Saga plc and a lengthy interview also appeared in the magazine where she discussed her early years, how she became a successful songwriter and her later four-year relationship with James Coburn where she lived with him in Los Angeles.
+In 1999, de Paul was featured on the cover of Saga Magazine, published by Saga plc, together with a lengthy interview where she discussed her early years, how she became a successful songwriter and her later four-year relationship with James Coburn and living with him in Los Angeles.
 De Paul stated for the first time that during this period she was in talks with Dolly Parton's management, but that they mysteriously broke off.
 She also spoke at length about her belief in the need for self-defence for women, giving the background to how she conceived the "Eve Fights Back" (aka "Eve Strikes Back") TV documentary and the "Taking Control" video.
 That year she was also one of the judges for the Sony Radio Awards.